applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 >>> plt.ylabel('Runtime (s)')
 ```

-We clearly have a problem here, and that is that **the runtime for multiple sequence alignment using full dynamic programming algoriths grows exponentially with the number of sequences to be aligned**.
+We clearly have a problem here, and that is that **the runtime for multiple sequence alignment using full dynamic programming algorithms grows exponentially with the number of sequences to be aligned**.
 If $n$ is our sequence length, and $s$ is the number of sequences, that means that runtime is proportional to $n^s$.
 In pairwise alignment, $s$ is always equal to 2, so the problem is more manangeable.
 However, **for the general case of $s$ sequences, we really can't even consider Smith-Waterman or Needleman-Wunsch for more than just a few sequences.** The pattern in the plots above should illustrate why.

 As we explored with database searching, we need to figure out how to align fewer sequences.
 This is where *progressive alignment* comes in.